Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Results and Discussion

-Here, we take the ascending-field sweep of the 4-layer CrSBr as an example (Figs. \ref{F3}a and c), when subjected to a substantially large negative external magnetic field, the spin orientation of each layer aligns with the external field, exhibiting an FM (FM1, $\downarrow\downarrow\downarrow\downarrow$) state along the $b$-axis.
-As the external field increases, one of the two middle layers undergoes a spin flip as an initial step to minimize the total energy by lowering the AFM coupling energy between the adjacent layers.
-Due to the device's asymmetric character, one of these two layers is more likely to undergo the initial flip, reaching state 1 (e.g., $\downarrow\uparrow\downarrow\downarrow$).
-With a further increase of the external field, one surface layers also flips its spin orientation, causing CrSBr to reach the A-type AFM ground state (AFM1, $\downarrow\uparrow\downarrow\uparrow$).
-As the magnetic field sweeps towards positive values, the surface spin-flip process flips the surface layer that is antiparallel to the magnetic field, transitioning CrSBr into state 2 ($\uparrow\uparrow\downarrow\uparrow$).
-Subsequently, the spin orientation of the intermediate layer undergoes a flip, resulting in CrSBr transforming into an FM state aligned with the external field (FM2, $\uparrow\uparrow\uparrow\uparrow$).
-The descending-field sweep represents a time-reversal operation of the ascending-field sweep, during which the 4-layer CrSBr goes through state 1$^{\prime}$ and state 2$^{\prime}$ (Fig. \ref{F3}c).
+On the basis of tunneling magnetoresistance measurements and PL spectroscopy results, we have established the magnetic evolutionary routes for 4- and 5-layer CrSBr (Figs. \ref{F4}b and \ref{F4}c).
+Here, we take the ascending-field sweep of the 4-layer CrSBr as an example (Figs. \ref{F4}b), when subjected to a substantially large negative external magnetic field, the spin orientation of each layer aligns with the external field, exhibiting an FM (FM1, $\downarrow\downarrow\downarrow\downarrow$) state along the $b$-axis.
+To ensure more FM interfaces, one of the two surface layers undergoes a spin flip as an initial step as the external field increases.
+Due to the device's asymmetric character, one of these two layers is more likely to undergo the initial flip, reaching state 1 (e.g., $\uparrow\downarrow\downarrow\downarrow$).
+With a further increase of the external field, one middle layer also flips its spin orientation, causing CrSBr to reach the A-type AFM ground state (AFM1, $\uparrow\downarrow\uparrow\downarrow$).
+As the magnetic field sweeps towards positive values, the surface layer that is antiparallel to the magnetic field flips, transitioning CrSBr into state 2 ($\uparrow\downarrow\uparrow\uparrow$).
+Subsequently, the spin orientation of the surface layer undergoes a flip, resulting in CrSBr transforming into an FM state aligned with the external field (FM2, $\uparrow\uparrow\uparrow\uparrow$).
+The descending-field sweep represents a time-reversal operation of the ascending-field sweep, during which the 4-layer CrSBr goes through state 1$^{\prime}$ and state 2$^{\prime}$ (Fig. \ref{F4}b).

+Similarly, in the case of a 5-layer CrSBr device during an ascending-field sweep, the initial FM state transitions to the AFM ground state through two sequential spin-flip processes.
+For the odd-layer samples, the uncompensated layer's net magnetization in the AFM state breaks the energy degeneracy under a non-zero external magnetic field.
+As the positive external magnetic field increases, the spin orientations of both surface layers align in the opposite direction to the external field.
+With further increase of the magnetic field, the spins of the two surface layers flip one after the other, followed by the spin of the intermediate layer, leading to the sample transitioning into the FM state, magnetized according to the direction of the magnetic field.
+The descending-field sweep represents the time-reversal process of the ascending-field sweep (Fig. \ref{F4}c).